Find out what's happening at LCC

 In addition to the entry requirements, at an interview, we are looking for you to demonstrate:

-The International Recruitment Office at LCC will help to guide you through the application process and answer any specific questions that you may have regarding our courses.
+The International Admissions Team will help to guide you through the application process and answer any specific questions that you may have regarding our courses.
 This may include the application process and fee advice.
 We offer a 'drop-in' facility for applicants who may be in London and wish to obtain further course and admissions information.
 Please contact us for further information on this facility.
 We can also arrange a tour of our facilities if we are given prior notice.

 For further details on how to apply as an international applicant please visit our UAL International student pages.